MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/index.md

 [!INCLUDE[Table](../../includes/appliesto-table.md)]

 :::image type="complex" source="media/index/map.svg" border="false" alt-text="Diagram of the current location ('Overview') in the sequence of the deployment guide.":::
-Diagram of the sequence of the deployment guide including these locations, in order: Overview, Concepts, Prepare, RBAC, and Solution.
+Diagram of the sequence of the deployment guide including these locations, in order: Overview, Concepts, Prepare, Role-based access control, and Solution.
 The 'Overview' location is currently highlighted.
 :::image-end:::

 TODO

-## Topic A
+## Subject A

 TODO

-## Topic B
+## Subject B

 TODO